Want to Ditch the Dairy? Try These 11 Smart Swaps

 Instead of milk-based smoothies, try coconut water

 Convenient and filling around-the-clock, try leaving out dairy next time blending, suggests an article in the New York Times.
 The article suggests using fruit, almond milk, coconut milk, water, or coconut water to create smoothies that are low-carb and dairy-free.
-Here are seven tricks to making a healthier smoothie.
+Check out 7 more tricks to making a healthier smoothie.